SelfHacked/stealth-publish/readme.txt

 1. A screenshot of the 'Publish' sidebar box on the Add New Post admin page.
 The 'Stealth publish?' checkbox is integrated alongside the existing fields.
 2. A screenshot of the 'Stealth publish?' checkbox displaying help text when hovering over the checkbox.
+3. A screenshot of the 'Stealth publish?' checkbox in the quick edit form.
+4. A screenshot of the icon adjacent to the post date for a post that has stealth publish enabled.

 == Frequently Asked Questions ==